usmanhalalit/pixie/README.md

 ___
-**NOTE:** Queries that run through `query()` method are not sanitized until you pass all values throug bindings.
+**NOTE:** Queries that run through `query()` method are not sanitized until you pass all values through bindings.
 Queries that run through `raw()` method are not sanitized either, you have to do it yourself.
 And of course these don't add table prefix too, but you can use the `addTablePrefix()` method.

 ### Insert
 ```PHP